MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * Two storage classes: Standard and Infrequent Access.
 * Lifecycle Policies can be used with storage classes to move data.

+## AWS Backup

+* Fully managed data-protection (backup/restore) service.
+* Consolidate management into one place - across accounts (utilises services like Control Tower and Organisations) and regions (able to copy data between regions).
+* Supports a wide range of AWS products (EC2, EBS, EFS, RDS, S3).

+Main components:
+* Backup Plans - frequency, window, lifecycle, vault, region copy.
+If you enabled continues backups then you can restore a supported service to a particular point in time.
+You can define life cycles, which can transition backups to cold storage.
+Backup has to be stored there for a minimum of 90 days.
+* Backup Resources - what resources are backed up.
+Whether you want to backup S3 or RDS.
+* Vaults - think of vaults as backup destinations.
+It is here where all the backup data is stored.
+You need to configure at least one of these.
+* Vault Lock - write-once, read-many, 72 hours cool off, then even AWS can't delete.
+Any data retention periods that you set still apply - backups can age out, but setting this means it is not possible to bypass or delete anything early.
+* On-Demand - manual backups created as needed.
+* Some services implement point in time recovery.
+For example S3 and RDS.
+This means that you can restore that specific resource to specific date and time within a retention window.